-Everyone is shouting at once now.
-It’s not doubt, it’s TIME, you crazy woman.
-I just don’t have time, you’re saying.
-You work, you’ve got children, you’re too tired, you feel lazy, you need to watch Netflix, you have to keep up with Instagram, you’ve got a social life, you’re studying, you’re looking after sick relatives, you’re sick, you’re travelling the world, you’ve just had a baby, you’ve started a new job, you’ve moved countries, you’ve become president, you’re saving the universe … you don’t have TIME.
+Everyone is shouting at once now: ‘It’s not doubt it’s TIME, you crazy woman.
+I just don’t have time!’

+Sure, you work, you’ve got children, you’re too tired, you feel lazy and you need to watch Netflix.
+Besides, you’ve got a social life to maintain.
+And, as if that weren’t enough, you’re also studying, looking after sick relatives, travelling the world, and you’ve become president.
+You’re saving the universe … and you don’t have TIME.

-If you had time, you would of course be writing.
-Well, for every drain on your time that you can mention, I bet Google can find a famous author who had the same time drain but managed to fit in writing anyway.
+If you did, you would, of course, be writing.
+Well, for every drain on your time that you can mention, I bet Google can find a famous author who had the same time drain but managed to fit writing in anyway.